SimFin/simfin-excel-plugin/README.md

 # SimFin Excel Plugin

-Follow the instructions below to install the Excel Plugin or check out the Example.xlsx file.
-Currently you have to import the function manually, we are working on a better installation method.
+Follow the instructions below to install the Excel Plugin.
+Check out the Example.xlsx file for a detailed usage example.

 ## Installation for Excel under Windows